Kansattica/msync/MANUAL.md

 - If you're replying to someone else's post, make sure you:
     - use the same (or whatever necessary) visibility setting- `msync` will default to whatever your account's default visibility setting is.
     - include their @ handle in the body
-    - include a CW, if needed
+    - include a content warning, if needed
     - all in all, my `msync` command line when generating a reply usually looks like this:

     ```